aivisualarchitect/visual-archive-intelligence-suite/README.md

 Local-first Python toolkit for image archive analysis, OCR, metadata extraction, duplicate detection, folder audits, and HTML gallery review.

+## Current Status

+This repository is currently being prepared as a public-safe portfolio version.

+The original workflow was developed as a local-first image archive analysis system.
+This public version is being organized step by step with sanitized examples, beginner-readable documentation, and code that can be reviewed or replicated without exposing private files, personal archives, client data, or sensitive metadata.

+Last updated: May 23, 2026.

 ## Purpose

 Visual Archive Intelligence Suite is a practical local workflow prototype for organizing, reviewing, and analyzing large image collections.